-Its height makes it 15 times higher than the Niagara Falls.
+Its height makes it 15 times higher than Niagara Falls.
 What's more, it has an uninterrupted drop of 807 meters.
-The mere fact that the water is falling at such a lofty height and that strong winds buffet the water as it falls, turns the water into mist even before it gets into the ground.
+The mere fact that the water is falling at such a lofty height and that strong winds buffet the water as it falls turns the water into mist even before it gets into the ground.
 From below, you can see a rainbow shimmering in the mist as it plays with the light of the tropical sun.
 The sight, along with the sound of thundering waters, is a soothing, relaxing attraction.

-The locals call it Kerepakupai-meru which means "waterfall of the deepest place" but this was later named after Jimmy Angel.
+The locals call it Kerepakupai-Meru, which means 'waterfall of the deepest place', but this was later named after Jimmy Angel.
 Angel was a pilot and adventurer who discovered the falls in the late 1930s.
-Angel flew over the falls and tried to land his plane, the "El Rio Caroni", on Auyan-tepui.
-He, his wife and two other companions were forced to leave the plane and descend the mountain on foot.
+Angel flew over the falls and tried to land his plane, the 'El Rio Caroni', on Auyan-tepui.
+He, his wife, and two other companions were forced to leave the plane and descend the mountain on foot.
 The plane remained at the top for over 30 years but is now housed in the Aviation Museum in Maracay.

 To view the falls up close, take a boat ride from Canaima camp.
 You can choose the length of the trip, depending on whether you want to spend the night at any of the camps along the way and at the base of the falls.
 The tour also involves a trek into the rain forest and up to the base of the falls.
 The trip is quite enchanting – a thrilling combination of reality and magic, with side trips to rivers, lagoons, and other smaller waterfalls.
 Another option is for you to rent a small commercial aircraft that will fly you directly in front of the falls.
 The only thing is that the falls are in a steep canyon, and clouds sometimes obscure the sight.